In a Nutshell:

 Interestingly, the company also sells what could be considered beach tires for the device.
 We didn’t try it based on its poor handling on even slightly wet ground, and we honestly don’t want to.
 It sounds like a disaster waiting to happen.

-Unless you are being attended to by some country’s Olympic Wrestling Team, they will struggle to push this chair if the wheelchair battery dies, and if it gets hung up on something, you’re better off getting a truck and a winch to get it out, rather than breaking some poor soul’s back trying to get it unstuck manually.
+Unless you are being attended to by some country’s Olympic Wrestling Team, they will struggle to push this chair if the wheelchair battery dies.
+If it gets hung up on something, you’re better off getting a truck and a winch to get it out rather than breaking some poor soul’s back trying to get it unstuck manually.

 Adjustability & Comfort

-Here, we were somewhat impressed by the Omegatrac Power Wheelchair.
-The armrests are independently adjustable, the control module can be mounted on either arm (specify at the point of sale), the footrests are individually adjustable, as is the headrest.
+We were somewhat impressed by the Omegatrac Power Wheelchair.
+The armrests are independently adjustable, the control module can be mounted on either arm (specify at the point of sale), and the footrests and headrests are individually adjustable.

 The seat is akin to a conventional wheelchair seat in its design, although the seat cushion offers about twice the padding as the backrest.
 That’s good.
 It’s not what we’d describe as a luxurious seating experience, but it’s certainly comfortable, and the headrest makes it even better.

-This is not a chair you’d want to spend the whole day in or take a long nap in, but if the plan is to spend a few hours riding around outside in it, you’ll be pleasantly comfortable.
+This is not a chair you’d want to spend the whole day in or take a long nap in, but if you plan to spend a few hours riding around outside, you’ll be pleasantly comfortable.

 Only One Extra Offered

 As we mentioned, the only “extra” the company sells are “flotation tires” for use at the beach or on the water.
 We see two problems with this: First, the Omegatrac doesn’t handle well on wet ground, and second, given its extreme weight, if you relied on the “flotation tires” to keep you afloat in the water, you’d sink like a stone.
-For those reasons, we don’t recommend investing in the company’s one offered extra.
+For those reasons, we don’t recommend investing in a company that offers extra.

 Not Portable

 Another issue with the Omegatrac is that it doesn’t collapse and can’t be considered portable.
-Unless you have a full-sized van with a ramp, a pickup truck with a ramp, or a very powerful lift, capable of handling 500+ pounds, you’re not taking this chair anywhere.
+Unless you have a full-sized van with a ramp, a pickup truck with a ramp, or a powerful lift capable of handling 500+ pounds, you’re not taking this chair anywhere.

 Easy to Use, But…

-We gave the Omegatrac Off Road Power Chair a dismal score here, although the controls are simple and straightforward.
-You won’t have any trouble mastering the basics, although it will take a few minutes to get used to the handling of such a heavy machine.
+Although the controls are straightforward, we gave the Omegatrac Off-Road Power Chair a dismal score here.
+You won’t have any trouble mastering the basics, although it will take a few minutes to get used to handling such a heavy machine.

-No, the real kiss of death for us is the fact that Teftec’s customer service is virtually nonexistent, and customer service is an undeniable dimension of ease of use because eventually, all machines break.
+No, the real kiss of death for us is that Teftec’s customer service is virtually nonexistent.
+Customer service is an undeniable dimension of ease of use because, eventually, all machines break.

 Pros & Cons of the Omegatrac Power Chair